 - Preschool children plant and nurture their own garden, which they showcase at Garden Night.

 - The K-2 crew harvest pumpkin seeds in the fall and plant them in the spring in indoor greenhouses.
 They then transfer the seedlings into the Garden Classroom.

 - Third grade students designed and implemented a group of raised bed gardens near the Lower School playground that are growing a variety of plants and herbs.

-- The fourth grade planted a three sister’s garden and graders harvested corn and beans.
+- The fourth grade planted a three sister’s garden and harvested corn and beans.
 The students dry the corn and beans and store them for spring planting.
 They also grind some of the corn into meal and research uses for the corn cobs and husks.
 The educational goal is to understand the importance of natural resources, especially corn, to the original American colonists and Native Americans.

 - The fifth grade class, along with K-2 students, worked with Lower School science teacher Eric Wyzga to design and build a Zen Garden to provide a space where students can practice mindfulness.

 - Middle School students work the Garden-to-Table theme in science, growing kale and lettuce in their raised beds.
 What they grow is harvested and used by the dining service staff in the cafeteria.

 - In the Upper School, history students clear and “protect” a pie-shaped section of the Garden Classroom for spring bulb planting.

 - The dining service staff composts throughout the year and shares details with the students about food waste.